 In order to fully understand the impact of each digital marketing channel individually and holistically, Dept built a Data Intelligence Hub for the company.
 This best-of-breed infrastructure is comprised of three key elements: the data integration via Fivetran and custom Python code, a data warehouse for which we used Snowflake on Azure, and the visualisation tool Tableau.
-The Data Intelligence Hub automatically collects and stores data from each marketing-related source including, but not limited to, each individual marketing channel, internal Deichmann data and website data to name a few.
+The Data Intelligence Hub automatically collects and stores data from each marketing-related source including each individual marketing channel, internal data and website analytics to name a few.
 By having all this centralised and modelled to Deichmann’s specifications, they are now able to streamline the flow of information throughout their digital division, automate accurate reporting and can improve their decision-making process.

 Piecing the puzzle together

 In order to maximise the impact of the Data Intelligence Hub and spread knowledge quickly across the organisation, we began training key employees on how to leverage the technology.
 Parallel to this, we assisted the brand in their recruiting endeavours by suggesting which profiles the company should seek out.
 This joint venture with their HR department also included interviewing key candidates and supplying role-specific assessments for interviewees making sure Deichmann was properly equipped to take full advantage of their new state-of-the-art tech stack.